Ji-Man Choi Player Props: Pirates vs. Astros

 Ji-Man Choi At The Plate

-- Once in six games this year, Choi got a hit, but he had just one in that game.
+- Twice in seven games this year, Choi has gotten a hit, but he's had no multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.